-For further information, see "Configuring cleanup for the One Identity Safeguard for Privileged Sessions (SPS) connection database" in the Administration Guide.
+For further information, see Configuring cleanup for the One Identity Safeguard for Privileged Sessions (SPS) connection database.

-Method for increasing the disk size of a SPS virtual appliance
+Method to increase the disk size of an SPS virtual appliance

-If you are using a SPS virtual appliance, see "Modifying the disk size of a SPS virtual appliance" in the Installation Guide.
+If you are using an SPS virtual appliance, see "Modifying the disk size of a SPS virtual appliance" in the Installation Guide.